dlodola/public/docs/_posts/2021-07-23-1-MonteCarlo-Resource-Assessments-part1.md

 realisations = pd.DataFrame([], columns=params)

-# loop through parameters generating their random variates
+# loop through key, value pairs from the parameters
+# dictionary generating their random variates
-# and storing the result in the right column of
+# and storing the result in the correct column of
 # the DataFrame
 seed = 2
 for param, dist in params.items():